The next Bid Writing Boot Camp Courses will be on:

 - Cost: £420 including VAT

-In over 30 years of experience of developing winning major funding proposals, I have learnt that there are two essential ingredients:
+In over 30 years of experience of developing winning major funding proposals, we have learnt that there are two essential ingredients:

-- Bringing together potentially divergent teams and coalescing them into a cohesive bid writing unit
+- Bringing together potentially divergent teams and forging them into a cohesive bid writing unit

 - A writing style that grabs the attention and communications clearly and persuasively.

 This two-day event will appeal to people with experience of grantseeking and a desire to embrace new ideas and reach the highest standards in proposal writing.
 As part of the course you will be able to work on your own bids – improve them with the latest techniques and reach the highest standards demanded by the most sophisticated funders.
 This will be a rare chance to learn and put into practice in the same event.

 We will also concentrate on how to manage the complex inter-departmental teams required to produce proposals for large funders such as the National Lottery Boards, major foundations and government departments.
 The first day will concentrate on the logistics of a successful bid; the second day will be full of effective writing techniques.